seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 ## The Software Engineering Paradox

+This leads to a paradox at the heart of modern software development.

-Ironically, the same technology that appears to reduce the need for software engineering has actually increased its importance.
+The same systems that appear to reduce the need for engineering expertise actually increase its importance.

-This is the central paradox of the AI era.

-At first glance, modern AI systems appear to make engineering expertise less relevant.
+At first glance, the logic seems straightforward:

-Describe the feature.

-Generate the implementation.

-Ship the product.

-The conclusion seems obvious:

-> If AI can write software, software engineering matters less.
+If AI can write software, engineers matter less.

-Reality points in the opposite direction.
+But reality behaves differently.

+AI does not eliminate engineering complexity.

+It redistributes it.

+In effect, AI turns every developer into someone with:

+* Infinite implementation speed
+* Infinite scaffolding capability
+* Infinite pattern reproduction ability

+But also:

+* Zero inherent correctness guarantees
+* Zero architectural awareness
+* Zero system-wide memory

+In other words:

-AI has effectively transformed everyone into a junior developer with unlimited typing speed.
+A junior developer with infinite typing speed.

-And junior developers with unlimited typing speed can create unlimited technical debt.
+And junior developers with infinite speed do not eliminate technical debt.

+They amplify it.

-The constraint in software development is no longer generating code.
+The real constraint in software development is no longer generating code.

-The constraint is determining whether generated code is:
+It is determining whether generated code is:

 * Correct
 * Secure